-Artist Colin Quashie’s exhibition Linked serves the purpose of making connections between historical and contemporary images.
-He does so by taking both historical and contemporary images and overlaying them with items referring to slavery and dating back to the Antebellum period.
+Artist Colin Quashie’s exhibition Linked serves the purpose of making connections between historic and contemporary images.
+He does so by taking both historical and contemporary images and overlaying them with items referring to the institution of slavery and dating back to the Antebellum period.
 One piece in particular catches my eye.

 Quashie’s Gabriel acts as a direct connection between the past and present as it utilizes imagery from the two different times to establish a historical connection.
 Quashie concluded that work songs were the foundation for blues music, and in turn, blues was the foundation for modern jazz.
 “All of the Black musicians who contributed to the early days of jazz, to its formation,” says Quashie, “were the children or grandchildren of enslaved people” (Quashie).
 By replacing Louis Armstrong’s trumpet with shackles, Quashie shows contemporary viewers how jazz made it to this day.

 McGregor, T. (2016, April 21).
 How Did Jazz Originate?
 Retrieved from Spinditty: https://spinditty.com/genres/How-did-jazz-begin-Part-one-of-a-history-of-jazz The Influence of the Blues on Jazz.
 (2019).
 Retrieved from Jazz in America: http://www.jazzinamerica.org/pdf/1/influence%20of%20jazz%20on%20blues.pdf

 Colin included this citation in his extended captions.